vijay-kshitij/Indian_Medicine_Recommendations/README.md

 [Recommendation Model Link](https://indianmedicinerecommendations.streamlit.app/)

-This project is a **LLM-based recommendation system** designed to provide personalized medicine recommendations for common ailments such as colds, flu, and fever, available in the Indian market.
+This project is a **LLM-based recommendation system** designed to provide personalized medicine recommendations for common ailments such as colds, flu, and fever.
 Users can input their symptoms and get medicine recommendations based on data stored in a **ChromaDB vector database**.
 The application uses Groq's Llama 3.1 model and LangChain for processing and generating recommendations.
+The database has **306** data points and all the medicines are of the Indian market.

 ## Technology Stack